WHERE DO I START?

 Step 4.
 Submit your poster for free printing on time (see directions below).

-- A hybrid event on April 16/17th: events might be online or in-person; Zoom links might be available for additional attendance; the Zoom session will be provided to you by your departmental representative; the types of events available will be department-specific; the deposit of your poster or recorded oral presentation into university SUNY Digital Library is available as an opt-in; the length of each session will be 45-50-minutes long, with 10-15-minute breaks in-between; typical presentations are 10-15 minute long.
+- The event will be hybrid: events might be online or in-person; Zoom links might be available for additional attendance; the Zoom session will be provided to you by your departmental representative; the types of events available will be department-specific; the deposit of your poster or recorded oral presentation into university SUNY Digital Library is available as an opt-in; the length of each session will be 45-50-minutes long, with 10-15-minute breaks in-between; typical presentations are 10-15 minute long.

-- Posters may be submitted for printing (at no cost) no later than April 9th; you can print your poster at your own expense after this date (see directions below the rep list).
+- Posters may be submitted for printing (at no cost) no later than April 11 BY NOON; you can print your poster at your own expense after this date (see directions below the rep list).

 What information will I be asked to submit to the departmental rep?